General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Concluding Remarks

 \section{Concluding Remarks}

-Throughout the preceding sections, the necessary machinery has been introduced, and in some places developed, to enable the construction of a new family of exact general relativistic shock waves that exhibit a cosmic acceleration.
+Throughout the preceding sections, the necessary machinery has been introduced, and in some places developed, to enable the construction of a new family of exact general relativistic shock waves that exhibit an accelerated expansion.
 This construction resolves the open problem of determining the expanding waves created behind a shock-wave explosion into a static isothermal sphere with an inverse square density profile, and in doing so, partially resolves a long-standing problem posed by Cahill and Taub.
-We saw in Section \ref{Section2} that this family of shock waves is one derivative less regular in Schwarzschild coordinates than it actually is and that any delta function sources are cancelled within the Einstein tensor.
-Section \ref{Section3} built the machinery required for a phase-space analysis and determined the cosmic acceleration inherent in asymptotically Friedmann pure radiation spacetimes.
-Section \ref{Section4} and Section \ref{Section5} brought all this machinery together and established the existence and Lax stability of this new family of general relativistic shock waves, and in doing so, provided a mechanism for exhibiting an accelerated expansion whilst removing the central singularity from the static isothermal sphere.
+We saw in Section \ref{Section2} that this family of shock waves is one derivative less regular in Schwarzschild coordinates than it actually is, and that any delta function sources are cancelled within the Einstein tensor.
+Section \ref{Section3} built the machinery required for a phase-space analysis and determined the acceleration parameter of the pure radiation FLRW--TOV shock wave.
+Section \ref{Section4} extended the analysis to subluminal expanding waves and Section \ref{Section5} brought all this machinery together to establish the existence of a new family of general relativistic shock waves, with a rigorous proof given in the physically significant pure radiation case.